followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/020 Data Binding/25 Custom Sources.md

                 data: values
             })
         },
-        // This function is needed only if the Scheduler allows a user to delete appointments
         remove: function (key) {
             return $.ajax({
                 url: "http://mydomain.com/MyDataService/" + encodeURIComponent(key),
                 method: "DELETE",
             })
         },
-        // This function is needed only if the Scheduler allows a user to update appointments
         update: function (key, values) {
             return $.ajax({
                 url: "http://mydomain.com/MyDataService/" + encodeURIComponent(key),